-More details on seasonal adjustment procedures can be obtained from the IPS Branch of ONS.
+More details on seasonal adjustment procedures can be obtained from our IPS Branch.

 Constant prices

 Usually, spending by overseas residents in the UK and UK residents abroad grows each year as the price of goods and services rise.
 Constant price figures are calculated by ONS to show real spending across years with the effects of price inflation removed.